Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 ```

 Each such feature/content set should be considered a separate module, and each of its files should be marked with an uppercase comment
-**`//SKYRAT MODULE NAME`**, for example **`//SKYRAT MODULE CLONING`**, the name being preferably one word, or in case of multiple, joined with hyphens.
+**`//SKYRAT MODULE NAME`**, for example **`//SKYRAT MODULE CLONING`**, the name being preferably one word, or in case of multiple, joined with underscores.
 In case of a file that contains code from multiple modules, portions of it should usually be clamped between
 **`//SKYRAT MODULE - CLONING -- BEGIN`** and **`//SKYRAT MODULE - CLONING -- END`** for easy searching of all files related to a specific feature set (why will it come in handy will become more obvious in the next section)

 **Important:**